The Neighborly Thing to Do

 “Joe!”
 I shouted.
 “What are you doing?
 Put that down, Joe!
 Joe!”

 But he either couldn’t hear me over the sound of the machine, or was deliberately choosing to ignore me.
 Or what was worse —and what was more likely, based on what I knew of Joe from the few months I’d known him— he was lost in the fugue state of losing himself, conscious of nothing but his delusion, and the fantasy world he thought he saw.
-I wondered what he did see, if what was he was doing now, what he had done the night before, was aping being of value again to the world, the way he once had been?
+I wondered what he did see, if what he was doing now, what he had done the night before, was aping being of value again to the world, the way he once had been?

 Which and what and why didn’t matter.
 I still couldn’t let him continue.